BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/intro_to_express.md

 Remember how we said you can customize your own middleware?
 Give it a shot!

 When doing so, that function will have access to the `request` and `response` objects, AND the callback function `next` that simply tells it to carry on with the route's execution.

-> Note: the names of these arguments are just variables, although `req` and `res` are the conventional names.

 ```javascript
 function logTime(req, res, next) {